 This taco casserole has delicious layers of ground beef, beans, corn, tortilla chips and cheese.
 Baked to perfection and ready in just 15 minutes.

 My family loves this taco bake recipe and gets so excited when it’s on the menu.
-We like to add on all our favorite toppings like cilantro, tomatoes, guacamole and sour cream.
+Just like this tostada recipe we like pile on all our favorite toppings like cilantro, tomatoes, guacamole and sour cream.
 Sometimes we even serve with Mexican rice or cilantro lime rice.
 Or just keep it simple with chips and salsa.
 So easy and delicious!

 This is a great pantry recipe.
 I usually always have a bag of tortilla chips and a can of corn and beans in my pantry.
 Then I’ll just pull out some ground beef from the freezer and cheese from the fridge.
 It’s made with 3 easy layers – check them out below.